epccs/Irrigate7/Hardware/README.md

         ATmega1284p is a easy to use microcontroller 12V SLA with an LT3652 solar charge controller High side battery current sensing ADC2 (Charging) and ADC3 (Discharging).
-        Vin power will automatically disconnect when the battery is low.
+        Vin power will automatically disconnect when the battery is low (about 11.58V).
-        Seven pluggable digital input/outputs (DIO 2,3,4,10,11,12,13) with level conversion clamped to Vin.
+        Seven pluggable digital input/outputs (DIO 2,3,4,10,11,12,13) with level conversion and ESD clamped.
-        Digital interface has two 22 mA current source ICP3 for pulse input capacitive sensors e.g. LT or MT.
+        Digital interface has two 22 mA current source ICP1, ICP3 for flow meter or pulse type capacitive sensors e.g. LT or MT.
-        ICP1 for flow meters.
-        Four Analog Loops (ADC0, ADC1, ADC4, ADC6) each with current sources.
+        Four Analog channels (ADC0, ADC1, ADC4, ADC6) each with 22mA current source for loop power.
-        Currrent sources are turned off with DIO (TBD).
+        Currrent sources are turned off with DIO 9.
-        Power to the Shield Vin pin is turned off with DIO (TBD).
+        Power to the Shield Vin pin is turned off with DIO 22.
-        MCU power (+5V) is converted with an SMPS from the battery power.
+        MCU power (+5V) is from an SMPS converted from the battery power.
 ```

 ## Uses

 ```
-        General Purpose Solar Controller
-        Flow Meter Data Acquisition using Capture Hardware.
+        Solar Powered Battery Backed General Purpose Controller Flow Meter Data Acquisition using Capture Hardware.
-        VIN to an RPUpi shield can be powered down while the Irrigate7 continues to run.
+        SHLD_VIN to an RPUpi shield can be powered down while ATmega1284p continues to run.
-        How much heat was gained from the rooftop hot water system.
 ```

 ## Notice